Investor Relations

-Corporate governance is a high priority for WANdisco plc (the Company).
-In accordance with the recent changes to the AIM Rules for Companies (the AIM Rules), the Company is required to maintain on its website details of a recognised corporate governance code, how the Company complies with its chosen code and an explanation of any deviations.
+Corporate governance is a high priority for Cirata plc (the Company).
+In accordance with the recent changes to the AIM Rules for Companies (the AIM Rules), the Company is required to maintain on its website details of a recognized corporate governance code, how the Company complies with its chosen code and an explanation of any deviations.

 The Company has adopted the Quoted Companies Alliance Corporate Governance Code 2018 (the Code) and sets out how it complies within this statement.

-In addition to this statement, further information around compliance with the Code will be in the Company's annual report.
+Further information relating to compliance with the Code will be in the Company's annual report.

-Principle 1: Establish a strategy and business model which promotes long term value for investors
+Principle 1: Establish a strategy and business model that promotes long term value for investors

-The Company's unique technology ensures that real time data is:
+The Company's differentiated technology ensures that real time data is:

 • always protected, with all nodes active no single source of failure; and